chrisdjscott/Atoman/README.md

 Then you can add the `/path/to/CDJSVis` directory to you PYTHONPATH and PATH and run CDJSVis.py.

-## Building .app (Mac OS X)
+## Building application (Mac OS X)

 On Mac OS X you can build a .app application using [PyInstaller](http://www.pyinstaller.org/).
-Simply change to the pyinstaller/ directory and run `./build.sh`.
+Simply change to the pyinstaller/ directory and run `./build.sh` (you may need to edit the path to pyinstaller.py).